-$$Q{\rm surf} = Q{\rm air-sea} + Q{\rm ice-sea}.$$ (33)
+$$Q{\text{surf}} = Q{\text{air-sea}} + Q{\text{ice-sea}}.$$ (33)

 These fluxes account for shortwave and longwave solar radiation, and turbulent fluxes from sensible and latent heating.
 Additional ice-sea fluxes arise from the interaction between liquid seawater and frozen sea ice.
 For example, sea ice forms as liquid seawater is cooled below its freezing point.
 The cooling that would otherwise contribute to a sub-freezing liquid seawater is generally transferred to the sea ice model as frazil is formed.
-This transfer represents a sign definite heating of the liquid ocean, and it thus appears as part of the net heating in equation (32).
-Conversely, when frozen preciptation or calving land glaciers enter the liquid ocean, the latent heat of fusion required to melt the frozen water acts as a cooling for the liquid seawater.
+This transfer represents a sign definite heating of the liquid ocean, and it thus appears as part of the net heating in Eq.
+(32).
+Conversely, when frozen precipitation or calving land glaciers enter the liquid ocean, the latent heat of fusion required to melt the frozen water acts as a cooling for the liquid seawater.

 The solid earth presents a heat source to the ocean which is included in the geothermal heating term.
-This heating is typically set to zero, but is retained by the Kiel-ORCA simulation, with a uniform value of 0.086W m-2 applied throughout the World Ocean.
+This heating is set to zero in all models except for the Kiel-ORCA simulation, where a uniform value of 0.086 W m^{-2} is applied throughout the World Ocean.

-The final contribution to the heat flux in equation (32) arises from the transfer across the ocean surface of water with a temperature θ_w .
-This transfer occurs with a volume per area per time precipitation (P > 0 for water entering ocean), evaporation (E > 0 for water entering ocean), and river runoff (R > 0 for water entering ocean).
-This water heat flux is absent in virtual salt flux simulations (see Section B3 and Table 3), since these models do not exchange water with other parts of the climate system.
-For the models in this study using real water fluxes, θ_w for P, E, and R is equated to the SST of the grid cell participating in the water transfer.9 For precipitation and evaporation, the term $\theta_w (P-E)$ generally provides a global net cooling of the ocean, since evaporation transfers water away from the ocean at a temperature typically higher than precipitation adds water.
+The final contribution to the heat flux in Eq.
+(32) arises from the transfer across the ocean surface of water with a temperature θ_w .
+This transfer occurs with a volume per area per time due to precipitation (P > 0 for water entering ocean), evaporation (E > 0 for water leaving ocean), and river runoff (R > 0 for water entering ocean).
+This water heat flux is absent in virtual salt flux simulations (see Section B.3 and Table 3), since these models do not exchange water with other parts of the climate system.
+For the models in this study using real water fluxes, θ_w for P, E, and R is equated to the SST of the grid cell participating in the water transfer.12 For precipitation and evaporation, the term $\theta_w(P - E)$ generally provides a global net cooling of the ocean, since evaporation transfers water away from the ocean at a temperature typically higher than precipitation adds water.
 This net heat loss must be compensated by ocean heat transfer.